 17.2.2 Within 30 days after its submittal to the Energy Information Administration (EIA), or its successor, «Customer Name» shall e-mail a copy of its Annual Form EIA-861 Reports to BPA at kslf@bpa.gov.
 If «Customer Name» is not required to submit such reports to the EIA, then this requirement does not apply.

+17.2.3 By November 30, 2028, and by November 30 each year thereafter, «Customer Name» shall provide to the Pacific Northwest Utilities Conference Committee (PNUCC), or its successor, forecasted loads, Energy Storage Devices, and resources data to facilitate a region-wide assessment of loads and resources in a format, length of time, and level of detail specified in PNUCC’s Northwest Regional Forecast Data Request.

+After consultation with the Regional Resource Adequacy Forum, or a successor, BPA may require «Customer Name» to submit additional data to the Northwest Power and Conservation Council (Council) that BPA determines is necessary for the Council to perform a regional resource adequacy assessment.

+The requirements of this section 17.2.3 are waived if «Customer Name»: (1) purchases all the power to serve its Total Retail Load from BPA and (2) uses no Energy Storage Device(s) to serve its Total Retail Load.

+17.2.4 If «Customer Name» is required by applicable law, their transmission provider, or directive (i.e. utility board resolution) to prepare and publish long-term integrated resource plans or resource forecasts, then Power Services may request and «Customer Name» shall provide Power Services with updated copies of such.

 17.3 Meter Data

-17.3.1 In accordance with section 15 and Exhibit E, the Parties shall notify each other of any changes to PODs, POMs, Interchange Points and related information for which it is responsible. «Customer Name» shall ensure BPA has access to all data from load and resource meters that BPA determines is necessary to forecast, plan, schedule, and bill under this Agreement.
-Access to this data shall be on a schedule determined by BPA.
-Meter data shall be in hourly increments for all meters that record hourly data.
-Meter data includes, but is not limited to: «Customer Name»’s actual amounts of energy used or expended for loads and resources, and the physical attributes of «Customer Name»’s meters.
+17.3.1 In accordance with section 15 and Exhibit E, the Parties shall notify each other of any changes to PODs, POMs, Interchange Points and related information for which each Party is responsible. «Customer Name» shall ensure BPA has access to all data from load, Energy Storage Device, and resource meters that BPA determines are necessary to administer this Agreement including to forecast, plan, schedule, and bill under this Agreement.
+Access to these data shall be on a schedule agreed to by the Parties.
+Meter data include, but are not limited to: «Customer Name»’s actual amounts of energy used, expended, or stored for loads,resources, and Energy Storage Devices, and the physical attributes of «Customer Name»’s meters.

-17.3.2 «Customer Name» consents to allow Power Services to receive the following information from Transmission Services or BPA’s metering function: (1) «Customer Name»’s meter data, as specified in section 17.3.1, section 15, and Exhibit E, and (2) notification of outages or load shifts.
+17.3.2 «Customer Name» consents to allow Power Services to receive the following information from Transmission Services and BPA’s metering function: (1) «Customer Name»’s meter data, as specified in section 17.3.1, section 15, and Exhibit E, and (2) notification of outages or load shifts.

-17.3.3 At least 15 calendar days in advance, «Customer Name» shall e-mail BPA at: (1) mdm@bpa.gov and (2) the contact shown in section 20 when the following events are planned to occur on «Customer Name»’s system that will affect the load measured by the meters listed in Exhibit E: (1) installation of a new meter, (2) changes or updates to an existing meter not owned by BPA, (3) any planned line or planned meter outages, and (4) any planned load shifts from one POD to another.
+17.3.3 When the following events are planned to occur on «Customer Name»’s system that will affect the load measured by the meters listed in Exhibit E, then «Customer Name» shall provide BPA with advance notice by e-mailing BPA at: (1) mdm@bpa.gov and (2) the contacts shown in Exhibit I: (1) installation of a new meter, (2) changes or updates to an existing meter not owned by BPA, (3) any planned line or planned meter outages, and (4) any planned load shifts from one POD to another.

+«Customer Name» shall follow all applicable metering procedures and requirements posted to BPA’s publicly accessible metering services website.
+Such requirements include, but are not limited to, specifying the number of required advance days’ notice for the events listed above.

 This section 17.3.3 is not intended to apply to retail meters not listed in Exhibit E.